pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 #### Dynamic Content Shortcode ####

-`[pardot-dynamic-content id="{Dynamic Content ID}" default="{Non-JavaScript Content}"]`
+`[pardot-dynamic-content id="{Dynamic Content ID}" height="{height in px/%}" width="{width in px/%}" class="{additional classes}"]`

 Use `[pardot-dynamic-content]` with at least the `id` parameter.

 The `default` parameter is used for accessibility.
 Whatever is placed here is wrapped in `<noscript>` tags and is shown only to users who have JavaScript disabled.
 By default, it will automatically be your "Default Content" as designated in Pardot.
 So,

-`[pardot-dynamic-content id="1" default="My default content."]`
+`[pardot-dynamic-content id="1"]`

 would render something like:

-`<script type="text/javascript" src="http://go.pardot.com/dcjs/99999/99/dc.js"></script><noscript>My default content.</noscript>`
+`<div data-dc-url="http://go.pardot.com/dcjs/99999/99/dc.js" style="height:auto;width:auto;" class="pardotdc">My default content.</div>`

 ...which would show the dynamic content to users with JavaScript enabled, and 'My default content' to users with it disabled.

-Note that, due to the way the WordPress Visual Editor works, HTML tags for the parameter will be URL encoded to avoid strange formatting.
+The `class` parameter allows you to add additional classes to the dynamic content element.
+There is no default, but the class `pardotdc` is now automatically added, regardless of any additional classes.

+The `width` parameter will set the width of the element in pixels or percentage.
+For example, "500px" and "80%" are valid.
+The default is "auto".

+The `height` parameter will set the height of the element in pixels or percentage.
+For example, "500px" and "80%" are valid.
+The default is "auto".

 ### How do I change my campaign? ###